Licensing and exams

 No, once you are approved by the WA State board, you may take the exam anywhere that NCEES offers the exam.

-No. The board only accepts evaluations done by NCEES.
+The board only accepts evaluations done by NCEES.
+If your degree was evaluated by another service, please contact the board office.

-If you have an engineering degree from a foreign country, you must have your degree evaluated by NCEES Credentials Evaluations unless your degree was accredited by EAC/ABET, or your degree was accredited by the Canadian Engineering Accreditation Board (CEAB).
+If you have an international engineering degree, you must have your degree evaluated by NCEES Credentials Evaluations unless your degree was accredited by EAC/ABET, or your degree was accredited by the Canadian Engineering Accreditation Board (CEAB).

 NOTE: If you have a foreign undergraduate degree in engineering, and a MS or PhD in engineering and you do not get a foreign degree evaluation, you may only receive a maximum of 4 years of credit towards the 8 years of credit needed.
 If you obtained a masters degree in engineering you must include a copy of your transcript for your undergraduate degree in English with your application.